chacehoo/maomao_web/content/post/post_11.md

 Our recent research paper entitled "**Classification and characterization of intra-day load curves of PV and non-PV households using interpretable feature extraction and feature-based clustering**" was published in *Sustainable Cities and Society*.

+This work was financially supported by the UK Engineering and Physical Sciences Research Council (EPSRC) under the grant (EP/S030131/1).

 The full paper can be found [here](https://www.sciencedirect.com/science/article/pii/S2210670721006533).

 # Abstract